Farama-Foundation/PettingZoo/README.md

 ## API

-Using enviroments in PettingZoo is very similar to Gym, i.e. you would run
+Using environments in PettingZoo is very similar to Gym, i.e. you would run

 `from pettingzoo.gamma import pistonball`